 People who are addicted to gaming spend an inordinate amount of time playing and become distressed when they can’t do it anymore.

-3. You Feel An Urge To Play Just Before Bed
+3. You Feel The Urge To Play Just Before Bed

 This is especially true if you struggle with insomnia or even if you do well with sleep but find that gaming somehow helps you fall asleep better.
 People with gaming disorders also commonly report that they feel restless if they’re not able to play.
 This can be a sign that the compulsion to play is impairing your normal life one of the effects of gaming addiction.